Tiger Barbs: Because Your Aquarium Wasn’t Chaotic Enough…

 Tiger Barb aquarium maintenance is not dependent on aquarium decorations.
 Still, plants, driftwood, and rocks help replicate the conditions in nature and serve as a hiding places during disputes and fights.

 The ideal tank temperature will be between 74º F and 80º F (23º C and 27º C).
 Water hardness level of up to 10 dGH and a pH between 5 and 7.6.
 This means soft water is best, if possible.
 They are flexible about water hardness.
-I know this because I keep healthy barbs in very hard tapwater.
+I know this because I have kept healthy barbs in very hard tapwater.

-The Tiger Barb is a simple fish to breed.
 It is an egg-scattering, free spawning species whose reproduction process is like other barbs.

 I actually see my Tiger Barbs spawning in the community tank, so getting them to lay eggs is fairly easy.